Sam Ashford: Club career

-Crawley Town

 Following the expiry of his contract at Hemel Hempstead Town, Ashford joined League Two side Crawley Town in summer 2020 on a two-year contract.
 On his debut for the club on 5 September, Ashford scored Crawley's only goal of their 3–1 home defeat to Millwall in the EFL Cup.
 After 14 appearances for Crawley, Ashford joined Woking on loan until the end of the season on 5 March 2021.
 He scored his first goal for Woking the following day on his debut, heading in the opening goal of a 3–0 win over King's Lynn Town.
 He scored his first league goal for Crawley in a 2–2 draw with Harrogate Town on 21 September 2021.
 He scored twice in 15 matches for Crawley during the 2021–22 season.

-Ayr United

 On 29 January 2022, Ashford signed for Scottish Championship club Ayr United on a free transfer.
 He signed an 18-month contract with the club.
 He made his debut later that day as a substitute in a 1–1 draw with Hamilton Academical, and scored Ayr's equaliser 7 minutes after coming on as a substitute.

+On 23 August 2023, Ashford signed for NIFL Premiership club Cliftonville.
+He scored 8 goals in 29 matches in all competitions, including one in the 2023–24 Irish Cup final which Cliftonville would win 3–1, before leaving the club at the end of the season.

+On 20 June 2024, Ashford joined National League side Wealdstone on an initial one-year deal.

+On 24 March 2025, Ashford returned to fellow National League side, Woking on a permanent basis for an undisclosed fee.